tfortunatov/beacon/README.md

         $ summarize-beacon --from "3 months 1 day 1 hour ago" --to "1 month 1 hour ago"

-   the script should parse the strings "3 months 1 day 1 hour ago" and "1 month 1 hour ago" into a time format the becaon's API can understand, and print the summed character count of all beacon values between those two times.
+   the script should parse the strings "3 months 1 day 1 hour ago" and "1 month 1 hour ago" into a time format the beacon's API can understand, and print the summed character count of all beacon values between those two times.
 The script should understand "month(s)," "day(s)", "hour(s)", and "minutes(s)", and should handle any combination of those values.